cockroachdb/docs/v2.1/managed-use-the-admin-ui.md

 To access the admin UI:

 1. Go to the URL provided in the [confirmation email](managed-sign-up-for-a-cluster.html#confirmation-email) you received from Cockroach Labs.
-This URL is  combination of the global hostname and port `8080`.
+This URL is a combination of the global hostname and port `8080`.

 2. Log in with your username and password.
 If you're using the default user, the credentials were provided in the confirmation email.

+{{site.data.alerts.callout_info}}
+For details on creating additional users that can connect to the cluster and access the Admin UI, see [User Management](managed-user-management.html).
+{{site.data.alerts.end}}

 ## Explore the Admin UI